Extending the dynamic range in quantum frequency estimation with sequential weak measurements

-Let us start with the weak-only protocol, and denote the CFI with this scheme as $I_C^{\text{w}}\left(g,T,\tau \right),$ where the dependence on $\omega$ is suppressed.
-Fig. \ref{fig:fisher_information_main} presents $I_C^{\text{w}}$ as a function of the interrogation time $T$, for a fixed measurement strength $g$ and period $\tau$.
-We observe a trade-off relation in the behavior of $I_C^{\text{w}}$: in the weak back action regime, i.e. for $\eta \ll 1$, $I_C^{\text{w}}$ can be approximated as $I_C^{\text{w}} \approx \frac{8}{3}Ng^{2}\frac{T^{3}}{\tau}.$ This behavior of the CFI, often termed as super-HS with time, is typical for frequency estimation of classical signal \cite{rife_single_1974, steinhardt_thresholds_1985, knockaert_barankin_1997, schmitt_submillihertz_2017, schmitt_optimal_2021, gardner2025bayesianfrequencyestimationfundamental}.
-Conversely, in the strong back action regime where $\eta \gg 1$, the growth of $I_C^{\text{w}}$ is much more restrained, ultimately converging to $I_C^{\text{w}}\approx4T/\gamma\approx4\frac{\tau}{g^{2}}T$.
+Let us start with the weak-only protocol, and denote the CFI with this scheme as $\bar I_C^{\text{w}}\left(g,T,\tau \right)$ \footnote{We observed numerically that the CFI is $\omega$-independent in the regime of interest, $\omega \, T \gg 1$, $\omega \tau < \pi/2$}.
+Fig. \ref{fig:fisher_information_main} presents $ \bar I_C^{\text{w}}$ as a function of the interrogation time $T$, for a fixed measurement strength $g$ and period $\tau$.
+We observe a trade-off relation in the behavior of $ \bar I_C^{\text{w}}$: in the weak back action regime, i.e. for $\eta \ll 1$, $ \bar I_C^{\text{w}}$ can be approximated as $\bar I_C^{\text{w}} \approx \frac{8}{3}Ng^{2}\frac{T^{3}}{\tau}.$ This $T^3$ scaling of the CFI is typical for frequency estimation of classical signal \cite{rife_single_1974, steinhardt_thresholds_1985, knockaert_barankin_1997, schmitt_submillihertz_2017, schmitt_optimal_2021, gardner2025bayesianfrequencyestimationfundamental}.
+Here, even though the scaling with $T$ is more favorable than HS, the absolute performance relative to the HL is poor since $\eta \ll1$.
+Conversely, in the strong back action regime where $\eta \gg 1$, the growth of $ \bar I_C^{\text{w}}$ is much more restrained, ultimately converging to $\bar I_C^{\text{w}}\approx4NT/\gamma\approx4N\frac{\tau}{g^{2}}T$.
 This linear scaling of the CFI is ubiquitous in sequential measurement schemes \cite{gammelmark_fisher_2014,gefen_quantum_2018,yang2023extractable} and it is attributed to the state memory loss induced by the sequential measurements, i.e. the phase becomes uncorrelated with its initial value.
 We can interpret the overall behavior of the CFI as follows: in the weak back action regime not enough information is extracted from the state, while in the strong back action regime the decoherence induced by the measurements degrades the CFI and prevents achieving HS with respect to time.
-The optimal $g$ is thus at the crossover between the two regimes, where the tradeoff between extracted information and dissipation is optimal, and HS can be achieved (see Fig. \ref{fig:fi_weak_optimal_g} in \cite{supp}).
+The optimal $g$ is thus at the crossover between the two regimes, where the tradeoff between extracted information and dissipation is optimal, and HS can be achieved (see Fig. 4 in \cite{supp}).